-If in the previous step you installed Klever package with the -e argument, then you should use it here as well (i.e. execute pip install -e “.[openstack]”).
+If in the previous step you installed Klever package with the -e argument, then you should use it here as well (i.e. execute pip install -r requirements-openstack.txt -e “.[openstack]”).

 OpenStack Deployment supports 2 kinds of entities:

-- Klever Base Image - with default settings this is a Debian 9 OpenStack image with installed Klever dependencies.
-Using Klever Base Image allows to substantially reduce a time for deploying other Klever Instance.
+Klever Base Image - with default settings this is a Debian 11 OpenStack image with installed Klever dependencies.
+Using Klever Base Image allows to substantially reduce a time for deploying Klever Instances.

-Almost all deployment commands require you to specify path to the private SSH key and your OpenStack username:
+Almost all deployment commands require you to specify a path to a private SSH key and your OpenStack username:

 $ klever-deploy-openstack --os-username $OS_USERNAME --ssh-rsa-private-key-file $SSH_RSA_PRIVATE_KEY_FILE create instance